xcxcmath/unix-set-bjk/README.md

 ### Colorscheme

+- Whatever colorscheme you use, Keep it mind: `xterm-256color` counts.

 - If there is no default *solarized* colorscheme...
     - Download on [Ethan's website](https://ethanschoonover.com/solarized/)
     - I think it exists on default schemes of Ubuntu terminal